cyber-husky/data-structures/README.md

 # data-structures
-Some examples of data structures (different algorithms)
+Some examples of data structures